 |Current Professional Activities:|

-Musick is an active member of Cornell's Population Center (CPC), the Population Association of America (PAA), and the American Sociological Association (ASA).
-She regularly organizes sessions for the PAA and ASA meetings and has served in various administrative roles, including member of the PAA Program Committee, Secretary/Treasurer of the ASA Section on Children and Youth, Council Member of the ASA Population Section, and Chair of the ASA Population Section Student Award Committee.
-Musick has served as a Member of the International Nonmarital Childbearing Network organized by the Max Planck Institute for Demographic Research in Rostock, Germany, contributing to the harmonization of a cross-national data file on family change and variation.
-She is an ad hoc reviewer for the NIH Social Science and Population Studies Panel B.
+Musick is an active member of Cornell's Population Center (CPC), the Population Association of America (PAA), and the American Sociological Association (ASA), as well as founding member of the Work and Family Researchers Network (WFRN).
+She regularly organizes sessions for the PAA and ASA meetings and has served in various leadership roles, including Secretary/Treasurer of the ASA Section on Children and Youth, Council member of the ASA Population Section, and member of the PAA Program Committee.
+She serves as a consulting editor for Sociological Science and member of the International Nonmarital Childbearing Network organized by the Max Planck Institute for Demographic Research in Rostock, Germany.

 |Current Research Activities:|

 Musick studies changing family patterns, with a focus on how they relate to social inequality and the well-being of family members.
 Her research has been supported by a K01 Mentored Scientist Award from the National Institute of Child Health and Human Development.
 She has published on women's childbearing intentions; the quality and stability of cohabiting relationships; differences in the family formation patterns of more and less socially advantaged women; and links between children’s well-being and family environments, including their family income and living arrangements, whether their parents get along, and the extent to which family members share meals and other activities together.
 New work is looking at trends in men's and women's economic roles in the family and parents' time with children.